 10 Household Uses For Ammonia

-Ammonia is a gas which can be very volatile.
-Household ammonia, however, is a solution which is dissolved in water so that it can be handled with a reduction on risk.
+Ammonia in its normal form is a gas which can be very volatile.
+Household ammonia, however, is a solution of this gas dissolved in water.
+This is so that it can be handled with less risk, since inhaling ammonia gas is very hazardous.
 Ammonia is commonly used in pharmaceuticals and many household cleaners.
 Even when diluted, this is a strong chemical which is incredibly effective in cleaning.
 Its potent properties make it an particularly effective in removing dirt and stains from numerous surfaces.

-One very important thing to remember when using ammonia to clean at home is to NEVER mix it with bleach, because it'll cause a highly toxic chemical reaction.
+One very important thing to remember when using ammonia to clean at home is to NEVER mix it with bleach.
+Doing so causes a highly toxic chemical reaction.
 If you'd like to learn about the 10 household uses for ammonia, keep reading this oneHOWTO article.

 - Add 1 cup of ammonia per 20 gallons of water

 - Add any additional store-bought fertilizer you may like.